 The ritual of brewing masala chai is rooted in Indian Hindu tradition where food, life and death are intrinsically tied to one another.
-The folklore of chai dates back over 5,000 years to an ancient royal court in South-East Asia, likely India or Siam.
+The folklore of chai dates back over 5,000 years to an ancient royal court in South-East Asia, likely India or Thailand.
 According to legend, an Indian king sought out an Ayurvedic healing beverage to be formulated and so, the spiced tea was born.
 Whilst there are other legends, the story of the Ayurvedic beverage closely aligns with how spices were, and still are, used in chai for their healing properties.

 In our common day lexicon, chai often casually refers to the milky, sweet beverage served at almost every corner café.
 However, the origins of the term are quite distinct – the word “chai” means tea in Hindu, and the term “masala” means spice.
 Hence, “masala chai” is spiced tea and “chai masala” is tea spice.